Skip to main content Skip to footer

 Import Dates stored as texts to a Date format

-This is because of Excel's 15-digit precision limit, which was implemented to preserve accuracy.
-To change big numbers from scientific notation to a number, use the number code as depicted in the code below:
+This is due to Excel's 15-digit precision limit, which was implemented to preserve accuracy.
+To change long numbers from scientific notation to a standard number format, set the NumberFormat property as depicted in the code below:

 IWorkbook workbook = new GrapeCity.Documents.Excel.Workbook();